EnzoGiovanni/QC---Quality-Center/Defects/Readme.md

      - check box "Launch Report in Excel"

-With Query Builder add a Query parameter named "LookingFor" (exemple abcd%)
+With Query Builder add a Query parameter named "LookingForDefects" (exemple abcd%)

 Then click on "Generate"